xinghaix/download-manager/docs/README_EN.md

 ### **Future Plan**
 The following features are developing in order 😂:
-1. More animation that the icon shows the download status
-2. Solve the problem that the file that failed to retry downloading becomes a newly created download
+1. Solve the problem that the file that failed to retry downloading becomes a newly created download
-3. Proxy settings
+2. Customize the download panel theme
-4. Obsessive-compulsive disorder series: only display the name of the downloaded file, the download panel stops showing the flying in and flying out animation
+3. Obsessive-compulsive disorder series: only display the name of the downloaded file, the download panel stops showing the flying in and flying out animation
-5. Customize the download panel theme
+4. Proxy settings

 ### **Info**
 #### **Latest Version**：1.0.6